BismarkAidoo/alx-low_level_programming/0x0C-more_malloc_free/README.md

 		- If `ptr` is `NULL`, then the call is equivalent to `malloc(new_size)`, for all values of `old_size` and `new_size`
 		- If `new_size` is equal to zero, and `ptr` is not `NULL`, then the call is equivalent to `free(ptr)`.
 Return `NULL`

-- 5. We must accept finite disappointment, but never lose infinite hope
+- 5.We must accept finite disappointment, but never lose infinite hope
 	* Write a program that multiplies two positive numbers.
 		- Usage: `mul num1 num2`
 		- `num1` and `num2` will be passed in base 10